raspberrypilearning/encoded-art/en/step_6.md

 --- /code ---

---- /collapse ---
+**Optional**: If you have chosen to place your shapes in a line instead of in random locations then add the code for placing shapes in a line.

 --- collapse ---
 ---
-title: Iterate coordinates for linear placement
+title: Place shapes in a line
 ---
 If you are using specific coordinates to place your shapes, you will need to change the global `startx` and `starty` values inside your `for` loop and pass them back into your functions each time.

 You need the `x` coordinate of each shape to change by the `size` of the last shape, to make sure they line up nicely.

-You will also need to check whether your next shape is about to be drawn outside your window by calling the `check_size()` function you created earlier (which will move the next shape to the 'next line' on your window):
+You will also need to check whether your next shape is about to be drawn outside your window by calling the `size_check()` function you created earlier (which will move the next shape to the 'next line' on your window):

 --- code ---
 ---